microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ms.topic: overview
 author: AugP
 ms.author: aupopa
-ms.date: 01/10/2024
+ms.date: 07/11/2024
 ---

 # vcpkg overview

-vcpkg is a free and open-source C/C++ package manager maintained by Microsoft and the C++ community.
-Launched in 2016, it helps developers migrate their projects to newer versions of Visual Studio. vcpkg has evolved into a cross-platform tool used by developers on Windows, macOS, and Linux. vcpkg has a large registry of open-source libraries and enterprise-ready features designed to facilitate your development process with support for any build and project systems. vcpkg is a C++ tool at heart and is written in C++ with scripts in CMake.
+vcpkg is a free and open-source C/C++ package manager maintained by Microsoft and the C++ community. vcpkg runs on Windows, macOS, and Linux (see [Supported hosts](../concepts/supported-hosts.md)) and includes a large, curated registry of open-source libraries and enterprise-ready features designed to facilitate your development process with support for [any build and project system](../concepts/build-system-integration.md).
+With vcpkg, you can build libraries from source to target virtually any platform or architecture using the customizable [triplets experience](../concepts/triplets.md). vcpkg is a C++ tool at heart and is written in C++ and CMake scripts.
 It is designed from the ground up to address the unique pain points of the C/C++ developer experience.

 ## Why vcpkg?

-- Over 2200 open-source libraries to choose from, or bring your own
+- Over 2300 open-source libraries to choose from, or bring your own
 - Consistent, cross-platform experience for Windows, macOS, and Linux
 - Build dependencies from source as needed, with over 70 configurations in the box, and infinite customization for your specific requirements
 - Avoid ABI incompatibilities between packages and your project